jmohr/compago/README.md

 Or alternately, fetch the source from github:

     git clone https://github.com/jmohr/compago.git
+    cd compago && python setup.py install

 Using Compago
 -----------------------------------------------------------------------------

-Starting a Compago script is as easy as importing the compago module, and creating a compago.Application object.
+Starting a Compago script is as easy as importing the compago module, and creating a `compago.Application` object.

     import compago
     app = compago.Application()

 An Application has one primary attribute, a name.
-By default, this will just be the name of the script (sys.argv[0]), but you can override this if needed.
+By default, this will just be the name of the script (`sys.argv[0]`), but you can override this if needed.
 The name will be shown in the help.

 Commands and Options